Zinput/Zinput/README.md

 - 👋 Hi, I’m @Zinput
 - 👀 I’m interested in ...
 Linux
 - 🌱 I’m currently learning ...
 Linux
 - 💞️ I’m looking to collaborate on ...
-Getting Linux working for my Zephyrus G14 2022
+Freedom software
 - 📫 How to reach me ...
 My email

 <!---